 - To serve, transfer to a pitcher or punch bowl and garnish with freshly grated nutmeg.

 2. Add eggs to a saucepan over medium heat and cover with at least 1 inch of water.
-Heat to 140 degrees (bubbles will just start to form on bottom of pan).
+Heat to 140 degrees (bubbles will just start to form on the bottom of the pan).
 For best results, use a digital thermometer and do not heat over 142 degrees.

-4. Immediately remove pan from heat.
+4. Immediately remove the pan from heat.
 Leave the eggs in the hot water for three minutes (no longer), then immediately plunge into cold water to cool.

 5. Separate yolks/whites.